This post is about the learning experiences I gained from using focus groups as a research method for my Master of Design research project.

 - For a face-to-face focus group, get someone to assist you if possible.
 Having someone else to organise food/drinks, contact people who haven’t turned up, hand out materials or sort out equipment issues can take the pressure off the facilitator.

 - Zoom meeting works well for an online focus group.
 Practise using it beforehand, and advise participants to download the app before the session.
-I am glad I practised first, although I didn’t have time to familiarise myself fully.
 The links to join didn’t always work as expected, but I learned to look out for ‘waiting room’ messages when participants tried to join in.

-- Use activities and stimulus materials (such as images, objects, online polls or card-sorting exercises) to stimulate debate and connect participants, rather than relying solely on questions and conversation.
-For example, in a role play exercise I donned a cycling hat to add a sense of fun and make it more realistic.
+- Use activities and stimulus materials (such as images, objects, online polls or card-sorting exercises) to stimulate debate and connect participants.
+Don’t rely solely on questions and conversation.
+For example, in a role play exercise I donned a cycling hat to make it more realistic.

 - Mentimeter is a great way to poll participants, especially for online focus groups.
 Screen-sharing the instant results provokes discussion, and you can save the data graphics for use in your research.
-Ask people to use their phone to do the polls (rather than computer) — all they need do is go to menti.com and enter a code.
+Ask people to use their phone for polls (rather than computer) — they go to menti.com and enter a code.

 - You have to think on your feet when facilitating a focus group, especially when not enough people turn up!
 Make sure activities and questions are flexible enough to adjust if needed.
 Listen and respond, changing order of questions if it seems more appropriate on the day.
 Try to get everyone talking; pay attention to the quiet ones, not just the good talkers.

 - Don’t talk too much.
-Let the participants do the talking – it’s their perspectives you want to hear, so try to facilitate their discussion, and resist sharing your own opinion.
-I found it tempting to fill in the gaps when there was a lull in conversation, especially when the number of participants was low, but sometimes you just need to wait it out, or reframe the question.
+Let the participants do the talking.
+It’s their perspectives you want to hear, so try to facilitate their discussion, and resist sharing your own opinion.
+I found it tempting to fill in the gaps when there was a lull in conversation.
+Sometimes you just need to wait it out, or reframe the question.

 - Recruit more people than you need, if you can.
 Inevitably some won’t turn up.
 Send a text message or email the day before to remind them to attend.
 If possible, provide an incentive, such as a voucher or free food.
 I had food left over from the first focus group, but when students are around it’s not an issue – you’ll always find someone who wants it!